 The city is also home to one of the best Christmas markets in Europe so it’s definitely worth scheduling your visit to the winter months.

 If you’re planning to visit the Balkans you definitely need to put Mostar on your itinerary.
 The city is located in the southern part of Bosnia-Herzegovina and it’s mostly known for the iconic Stari Most (Old Bridge).
 The bridge is 24-metres tall and if you’re an adrenaline junkie, you can even jump off the bridge!

-Mostar can easily be visited in one day, many tourist are only going there as a day trip from Dubrovnik or Split.
-However, it’s worth spending at least one night in the city to experience it’s charming vibes and soak in the beautiful views.
+Mostar can easily be visited in one day, many tourists are only going there as a day trip from Dubrovnik or Split.
+However, it’s worth spending at least one night in the city to experience its charming vibes and soak in the beautiful views.